cnc-community/api/obs-scripts/fetch-leaderboard-rank/README.md

+#  OBS C&C Remasters Leaderboard Ranks
-# Show your Rank for C&C Remasters in an OBS stream
+Show your C&C Remasters Quick Match Leaderboard rank in an OBS stream.

 ![logo](https://user-images.githubusercontent.com/6104940/90931150-ec587680-e3f3-11ea-8199-e437ac2f5c8b.png)

 # Features
 - Automatically updates your text sources with your leaderboard rankings for the C&C Remasters.
 - Show just your rank, or everything including: points, losses, wins.
+- Move and control how the text behaves however you like.
 - Works for both Tiberian Dawn & Red Alert

 # Example